-Tim shares his thoughts on building trust (and maximising performance) in remote teams.
+Today, Tim shares his experience on how to build trust (and maximise performance) in remote teams.

-You may not realise this but Projekt Rising is a fully remote company.
-All of our team members (employed and contracted) work from home offices or co-working spaces.
+You may not yet be aware of this, but Projekt Rising is a fully remote company.
+All of our team members (employed and contracted) work from home offices or co-working spaces around the world.

-I’ve been fully remote for 7.5 years and have led remote teams for longer than I am willing to share.
-As we're all working remote at the moment, I hope that some of my hard learnt lessons will be of use to you and your organisation.
+I’ve been fully remote for 7.5 years and have managed remote teams for longer than I am willing to share.
+As we’re all working remotely at the moment, I hope that some of my hard learnt lessons will be of use to you and your organisation.

-So without further delay here are my top 10 recommendations for building trust (and maximising performance) in fully remote teams.
+So here are my top 10 recommendations for building trust (and optimising performance) in fully remote teams.

-1. Have a daily team video check-in, ideally at the start the day (time-zone dependent), Focus on social and well being first, then anything that needs to be cascaded and a discussion of priority items
+1. Have a weekly team video check-in, ideally at the start of the week, focus on social and wellbeing first, then anything that needs to be cascaded and a discussion of priority items.

-2. Avoid excess meetings and limit attendance to essential attendees only, a day filled with back to back meetings is a day when you have no time for personal delivery.
-When you’ve met the meeting objective, finish promptly and avoid chit chat keeping everyone on the call (give people their time back!)
+2. Avoid excess meetings and limit attendance to essential attendees only, a day filled with back to back meetings is a day where you have no time for personal delivery.
+When you’ve met the meeting objective, finish promptly and avoid keeping everyone on the call (give people their time back!)

 3. Have a single source of truth for who is working on what and when.
 This should be visual and accessible to all.
 It increases transparency and team discussion of priorities.